amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 ## Objective
 This repository implements an enterprise-style secure cloud foundation in Microsoft Azure using modular Infrastructure as Code (IaC) with Bicep.

-The architecture models security and governance requirements commonly found in regulated environments such as banking and financial services, using principles from the Microsoft Cloud Adoption Framework (CAF) and Zero Trust.
+The architecture models security and governance requirements commonly found in regulated environments such as banking and financial services, using principles from the **Microsoft Cloud Adoption Framework (CAF)** and **Zero Trust**.

 The goal is to demonstrate how a secure Azure foundation can be designed with security controls built into the infrastructure layer rather than added after deployment.